-Brooke Moore (@bmooreintheloop) teaches English at Rockridge Secondary in West Vancouver, B.C and is a member of BC's Networks of Inquiry and Innovation (formally NPBS).
-Brooke is passionate about how assessment can empower and move learners forward.
-She has shared this passion at workshops and presentations to educators all over BC and a little bit in China.
+Brooke Moore (@bmooreintheloop) is Delta School District's Principal of Innovation and Inquiry.
+Before that she was the teaching Vice Principal at West Bay Elementary in West Vancouver, B.C.
+Prior to that she taught English at Rockridge Secondary School.
+She is a member of BC's Networks of Inquiry and Innovation (formally NPBS).
+Passionate about how assessment can empower and move learners forward, she has shared this passion at workshops and presentations to educators all over BC and a little bit of China.
 Brooke shares the Networks' goal of 100% of students walking the stage with dignity, purpose and options.

 Learning through Inquiry

 Awhile ago… a long while now… I posted about how one day I walked into my English 8 class, looked at my students and, feeling suddenly inspired, asked them what they wanted to learn.
 After much discussion, they came to the consensus that they wanted to learn “how people find happiness in the darkest of places.”
 So we did.

 While they researched and took notes and discussed and synthesized their information, I learned along side them but my inquiry was more like, “how can I make sure they learn the curriculum when I’ve just given them control?”

 The main learning my students offered me is that there is a distinct difference between giving students the liberty to go in many directions and scaffolding them to move in a purposeful direction with confidence.

 The idea of direction rather than goal is supremely important; this is part of valuing the process rather than the product.
 When we began this journey none of us knew the destination.
 We had a question, our prior knowledge, resources, and energy.
 We did not know what the answer would be.